-It is the duty of a Professional Accountant to assist the Board of Directors/Governing Body/Management to discharge the responsibility of preparing financial statements of an entity showing true and fair view of the entity position and performance in accordance with applicable International Accounting Standards and statutory financial reporting requirements.
+It is the duty of a Professional Accountant to assist the Board of Trustees to discharge the responsibility of preparing financial statements of an entity showing true and fair view of the entity position and performance in accordance with applicable International Accounting Standards and statutory financial reporting requirements.

-I Bezil P. Ewala, being the Director of Finance, Planning and Investment for Workers Compensation Fund (the Fund) hereby acknowledge my responsibility of ensuring that financial statements of the Fund for the year ended 30 June 2022 have been prepared in compliance with the International Financial Reporting Standards (IFRS) and statutory requirements.
+I Bezii P. Ewala, being the Director of Finance, Planning and Investment for Workers Compensation Fund (the Fund) hereby acknowledge my responsibility of ensuring that financial statements of the Fund as at 30th June 2024 have been prepared in compliance with the International Financial Reporting Standards (IFRSs) and statutory requirements.